So you love makeup and skincare products, and are looking into joining this MLM giant? How to make money with Mary Kay?

-This article dwells into the quality of Mary Kay products and whether they are worth promoting, what the market demand for their products is like these days, as well as the various ways that you can possibly earn with Mary Kay.
+This article dwells into the quality of Mary Kay products and whether they are worth promoting.
+What is the market demand for their products these days?
+What does its compensation plan look like?

-I also want to highlight some circumstances that may be unfavourable for you.
+We will answer all these questions and more, in this honest and in-depth review.
+At the same time, I want to highlight some circumstances that may be unfavorable for you.

 Mary Kay: Review Summary